letsencrypt/boulder/docs/config-validation.md

 ### `required`

-This only validates that the value is not the data type's default zero value.
-For numbers ensures value is not zero.
-For strings ensures value is not "".
-For slices, maps, pointers, interfaces, channels and functions ensures the value is not nil.
-Note, this does not validate slices, maps, etc., as they are not nil.
+The required tag means that the field is not allowed to take its zero value, or equivalently, is not allowed to be omitted.
+Note that this does not validate that slices or maps have contents, it simply guarantees that they are not nil.
-For these fields you should use `min=1` to validate the supplied values are not empty.
+For fields of those types, you should use min=1 or similar to ensure they are not empty.

+There are also "conditional" required tags, such as `required_with`, `required_with_all`, `required_without`, `required_without_all`, and
+`required_unless`.
+These behave exactly like the basic required tag, but only if their conditional (usually the presence or absence of one or more other named fields) is met.

 ### `omitempty`